suriyahgit/CameraTrapChallenge/coherant_sequence/README.md

 To use this code, you will need to create a virtual environment and install the necessary dependencies.
 To do this, navigate to the folder containing the code and run the following commands in the terminal:

-To create a virtual environment
+To create a virtual environment:
 ```
 python -m venv venv
 ```
-To activate the created environment
+To activate the created environment:
 ```
 source venv/bin/activate
 ```
-To install pip dependencies for the sequence_identification_without_plot.py
+To install pip dependencies for the sequence_identification_without_plot.py:
 ```
 pip install -r requirements.txt
 ```